Click on the following links to jump to the sport of your choice:

-Steve Ford, owner of Cyprus Diving Adventures, shares his favourite scuba diving facts about Cyprus for our 2017 edition of the 8509 magazine.
+Steve Ford, owner of Cyprus Diving Adventures, shares his favourite scuba diving facts about Cyprus.
 We bet some will be a real surprise!…

 The coastline of Cyprus has been awarded more blue flag awards for the cleanliness of its sea and beaches per capita and coastline than anywhere else in the world.